dper/pumptweet/README.md

 PyPI Installation
 =================

-It is easiest to install from PyPI (<https://pypi.python.org/pypi/pumptweet>).
+It is easiest to install from [PyPI](https://pypi.python.org/pypi/pumptweet).
 This assumes you have already installed `python`.
 First, make a `virtualenv`.
 The `virtualenv` is nice because it means software you install here won't interfere with anything else on the system.
 Also, if you find something is wrong or you're otherwise unhappy, you can delete the `pumptweet` directory.

     $ cd
     $ mkdir pumptweet